 THE VIENNESE VIOLINIST

-Besides his numerous engagements as soloist and chamber musician, Johannes Fleischmann regularly guested in celebrated orchestras such as the Vienna Philharmonic Orchestra.
-These collaborations gave him the opportunity to work closely with outstanding personalities like Daniel Barenboim, Sir Colin Davis, Valery Gergiev, Nikolaus Harnoncourt, Mariss Jansons, Lorin Maazel, Zubin Mehta, Riccardo Muti, Georges Prêtre, Sir Simon Rattle and Christian Thielemann.
+Besides his numerous engagements as soloist and chamber musician, Johannes Fleischmann regularly performs in celebrated orchestras such as the Vienna Philharmonic Orchestra.
+These collaborations have given him the opportunity to work closely with outstanding personalities including Daniel Barenboim, Sir Colin Davis, Valery Gergiev, Nikolaus Harnoncourt, Mariss Jansons, Lorin Maazel, Zubin Mehta, Riccardo Muti, Georges Prêtre, Sir Simon Rattle and Christian Thielemann.

-To create a positive social impact is very important to Johannes Fleischmann.
-From a young age on he promotes change and progress throughout the world, which often involves helping people with few or no resources.
-Besides frequently giving masterclasses and workshops for deprived children and students, he tries to collect instruments for unprivileged music schools in Africa.
+Effecting a positive social impact is very important to Johannes Fleischmann.
+From a young age on he promotes change and progress throughout the world, which has often centered on helping people with few or no resources.
+In addition to frequently giving masterclasses and workshops for deprived children and students, he has developed a project to collect instruments for in-need music schools in Africa.
 Johannes Fleischmann supported El Sistema Turkey, Superar Austria, the university of Medellín, the university Eduardo Mondlane Maputo, the Michael Joseph Center Nairobi, children in the slum of Korogocho in Nairobi, in Bogotá, Limassol, Paphos, Nicosia, Xabiá, Yerevan, and many more.

 Appointed by the Austrian Ministry of Foreign Affairs as ambassador for the NASOM «New Austrian Sound of Music» program, Johannes Fleischmann undertook numerous concert tours to Austria, Armenia, Belgium, Canada, Colombia, Cyprus, Guadeloupe, Hungary, Italy, Japan, Kenya, Lebanon, Luxembourg, Malta, Mexico, Mozambique, Russia, Slovenia, South Africa, Spain, Turkey, Tunisia and the USA.
 Due to his „outstanding chamber music performance“, he won the „Piano Chamber Music Award“ at the ISA-Festival 2014.

-This season, Johannes Fleischmann wanders along new paths of chamber music and performes with outstanding musicians and ensembles such as Norman Shetler, Magda Amara, Christoph Ulrich Meier, Harriet Krijgh, the „NWCS - Neue Wiener Concert Schrammeln“ and the „Symphoniacs“.
+This season, Johannes Fleischmann wanders along new paths of chamber music and performs with outstanding musicians and ensembles such as Norman Shetler, Magda Amara, Harriet Krijgh, Christoph Ulrich Meier, the „NWCS - Neue Wiener Concert Schrammeln“ and the „Symphoniacs“.